 Sedgwick County Zoo Get the most from your membership (or the cost of admission) by timing your visit to take in a Keeper Talk or animal feeding time.
-Check the Daily Schedule and Planning Your Visit pages, and see how a zoo membership can save you a ton of money.
+Check the Daily Schedule and Planning Your Visit pages to find out what’s happening when.
+And don’t forget to save $2 on zoo admission with the Wichita Explore Card!
+(If you visit frequently, see how a zoo membership can save you a ton of money.)

 Spring Break Deals for Wichita

-Sedgwick County Zoo Wonders of Wildlife Spring Fling March 20 to March 24 for youngsters in first to fifth grades.
+Sedgwick County Zoo Wonders of Wildlife Spring Fling is for youngsters in first to fifth grades.
 Includes indoor experiments and field lessons at the zoo.
 316-660-9453

 Note: I’ve provided links to the various websites or phone numbers so that you can double-check the times, dates, and prices.
 The information is accurate to the best of my knowledge, but if things change I don’t always hear about it.
 You can use this as a general guide, but it would be smart to check the links or call before you head out.